Corteva (NYSE:CTVA) Releases FY24 Earnings Guidance

-Corteva (NYSE:CTVA – Get Free Report) updated its FY24 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $2.50-2.60 for the period, compared to the consensus earnings per share estimate of $2.67.
+Corteva (NYSE:CTVA – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $2.50-2.60 for the period, compared to the consensus estimate of $2.67.
 The company issued revenue guidance of $17.0-17.2 billion, compared to the consensus revenue estimate of $17.21 billion.
 Corteva also updated its FY 2024 guidance to 2.500-2.600 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, December 16th.
-Shareholders of record on Monday, December 2nd will be issued a $0.17 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, December 16th.
+Stockholders of record on Monday, December 2nd will be given a $0.17 dividend.
 The ex-dividend date of this dividend is Monday, December 2nd.
-This represents a $0.68 annualized dividend and a yield of 1.17%.
-Corteva’s dividend payout ratio (DPR) is presently 68.69%.
+This represents a $0.68 annualized dividend and a dividend yield of 1.17%.
+Corteva’s dividend payout ratio is presently 68.69%.

 About Corteva